qianweicheng/rasa/examples/rasasc/data/nlu_normal.md

 - Color code for different email addresses?
 - hi can you make all mail inbox different color will be good
 - Is there a way to color code emails from different accounts in my inbox?
+-  Can you make it possible to color code different email addresses in the combined inbox?
+- Is there a way to color code to differentiate emails from different email accounts?
+If not, would love that
+- Would be great if there was a way to differentiate the different email accounts.
+Such as by color or something when all mailboxes are selected.
+- Can you color code the different email accounts?

 ## intent:stuck_in_outbox
 - Emails are getting stuck in outbox, please advise.